 I knew that this was a good thing, but to be honest, I had no idea that it was going to get like this.
 I'd wanted to be a part of something that was taking off.
 With the Marshall Tucker Band, the people were coming to see us play the music from 1974.
 And while I was a huge fan of that music and loved playing it, I wanted to be a part of something from the beginning stage.
 So I've finally made my mark, and I'm working with guys who are my own age.
 These guys are my friends; they are the best people I know.

 I felt that even if we were to make only a marginal splash in the country world, it was the right decision to go with this band.

 Zac Brown's music touches on southern rock, jam tunes, calypso, and reggae grooves as well as straight-ahead country and must be really fun to play.

 It is.
 We try not to be too schizophrenic style-wise.
 The biggest thing that I've learned with this band is how important the song is and that we need to serve it correctly to the people.
-Live performance is where exists.
+Live performance is where [this band] exists.
 The recordings are just so people will know the words when they come see us play.
 We don't care if we sell a billion CDs.
 The only reason we make records is to make sure people are prepared when they come to see us play.

 But isn't it also pretty great to hear your songs on the radio?